iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 3 reviews"/>
 </p>

+> Great idea but the app is not open source, would be great to see it in github and let this app driven by the community<br> :date: __2021-03-25 11:56:00__

 > Because politicians have used certain issues inappropriately, there are certain analyses I do not wish to participate in.
 Over time this application automatically switches away from analyses I feel are more important to those which are more politically appraised.<br> :date: __2021-03-17 17:47:10__